Kanegraffiti/parsl/docs/userguide/checkpoints.rst

   y = 7
   f(y).result()

-Internally, equivalence is determined by hashing the input arguments, and comparing the hash to hashes from previous app executions.
+Internally, equivalence is determined by hashing the input arguments, and comparing the hash to hashes from previous :ref:`App <app>` executions.

 This approach can only be applied to data types for which a deterministic hash can be computed.